dkyleward/gplyr/README.md

-# data_frame
+# gplyr
-Creating a structure similar to data frames in R
+Creating a structure in GISDK similar to data frames and dplyr in R